ritchieng/machine-learning-nanodegree/reinforcement_learning/smartcab/smartcab/report.md

 - Relevant inputs:
     - Status of traffic lights: red and green.
         - This input is relevant as we need to obey the rules to reach our destination.
+    - Next waypoint
+        - This is relevant too because it concerns where the car should go.
 - Irrelevant inputs:
     - Status of traffic at that intersection
         - This is a situation where there are few cars.